azim2429/Flutter-Chat-Application/README.md

 # Secure Chat 🔒
-Have you ever been in an embarrassing situation **when someone sitting next to you or standing over you gets the opportunity to get a sneak peek of what’s on your large smartphone screen?** Or someone without your consent **takes a look at your chats endagering your privacy?**
+Have you ever been in an embarrassing situation **when someone sitting next to you or standing over you gets the opportunity to get a sneak peek of what’s on your large smartphone screen?** Or someone without your consent **takes a look at your chats endangering your privacy?**

 <p><img src="assest/peeping.jpg" width="60%"></p>